atharva-khewle/chat_website/README.md

-# OrinChat (Work in Progress)
+# OrinChat

 Welcome to OrinChat!
-OrinChat is an ongoing project designed to facilitate communication through chat rooms, allowing users to engage in both one-on-one and group discussions.
+OrinChat is designed to facilitate communication through chat rooms, allowing users to engage in both one-on-one and group discussions.

 ## Features